There’s one thing that people without kids will never understand. Being a mummy is actually more than a full-time job.

 Not all companies are seeking full-time specialists, you can apply to the job with just 10 hours per week or so.
 This position is almost always remote, so you can easily find job postings on Upwork and other freelance platforms.

 Another area of your expertise you have “by design” is the English language.
 “But wait, I have never been a teacher!” — you may say.
 But darling, haven’t you taught your child to talk, to walk, to read, to do basic math and a bunch of other essentials?
+Other mums might worry that TEFL jobs involve travelling abroad, and while some do, and that in itself can be a fantastic opportunity, there are plenty of online jobs too.

 Congratulations!
 You’re qualified enough to be an English tutor for kids, foreign students, and any other people who need to learn basic-to-intermediate English.
 To find such a hustle, visit VIPKID, 51Talk, Cambly, etc.